SOC 2 Type 2 Compliance Audit FAQ

 Why is SOC 2 Used?

-One of the most important reports for third party (vendor) SOX compliance is the SOC 2 Type 2 Audit.
+One of the most important reports for third party (vendor) data security and SOX compliance is the SOC 2 Type 2 Audit.

 SOC stands for System and Organization Controls.
 The definition got changed in 2017 from the earlier one as Service Organization Controls as these compliance reports were mainly being used for vendor(third-party) compliance audits as these organizations were service organizations.
 The auditor auditing these service organizations is called Service Auditor or popularly SOC Auditor.

 A Type 2 compliance report provides for operating effectiveness of controls over a period minimum 6 months or maximum 12 months in contrast to certifications such as ISO/IEC 27001 that provides a certificate which is valid for 3 years.
 For missing periods or periods immediately after the report, some User Entities or User Auditors may insist on a SOC Bridge Letter.

 A Type 2 compliance report usually is about 100 pages depending on the controls reported on.
 The Type 2 report comprises of all the applicable controls that are reported by the SOC Auditor (Service Auditor).
 The SOC 2 Type 2 report is now of 4 sections, Section 1 is the Auditors Opinion, Section II is the Management Assertion, Section III is the Description Criteria or System Description and Section IV is a detailed list of controls as per applicable TSC 2017 along with the results of the auditors' test of controls.